Shia1232/pwn.college_Shiamak/Pondering Paths.md

 I learnt the difference between an executable and an directory(also an executable directory) and
 I learnt the usage of the 'cd' command and how to traverse through directories relatively.
 ### Resources
-The File system video present in the module, askubuntu and chatgpt.
+The File system video present in the module, Askubuntu and Chatgpt.
 ## Position elsewhere
 The Linux filesystem has tons of directories with tons of files.
 You can navigate around directories by using the
 cd (change directory) command and passing a path to it as an argument, as so: